gc-proto/gcds-protospace/packages/pr-bot/README.md

 # PR Bot Documentation

-The PR Bot is designed to fetch content from a WordPress site and create pull requests to update the Hugo website.
+The PR Bot is designed to fetch content from GC-Articles and create pull requests to update the Hugo website.

 ## Features

-- Fetches posts from a WordPress API
+- Fetches posts from the GC-Articles API
-- Transforms WordPress content to Hugo-compatible Markdown
+- Transforms GC-Articles content to Hugo-compatible Markdown
 - Creates a pull request with updated content

 ## Configuration